neuronmaker/ArbitraryPrecision/Reference.md

  Reference for Arbitrary Precision mathematics
 ==============================================

+A library that implements large number arithmetic, arbitrary precision mathematics.

 Choice of library
 -----------------

-It is important to note that this library is designed for ease-of-use.
-Mission-critical applications should probably use a more established library such as GMP from the GNU foundation.
-However, I am also designing this library with readability in mind.
-Thus, it could be used in educational settings to teach what is possible using languages such as C++.
+This library was designed as a personal challenge.
+I wanted it to be relatively easy to use and be relatively easy to understand, and since other (well maintained) libraries exist, I chose to make my library focus on demonstrating how it is done rather than making the most optimal implementation possible.
+Mission-critical applications should probably use a more established library such as [GMP](https://gmplib.org/)from the GNU foundation.

 #### Which header?